Ismania Catherine Nugent

 F, #11585, b.
 17 June 1814, d.
 18 May 1897

-Anne Home-Drummond was born on 17 June 1814 at Edinburgh, Midlothian, Scotland.1 She was the daughter of Henry Home-Drummond and Christian Moray.1 She married Sir George Augustus Frederick John Murray, 6th Duke of Atholl, son of Lt.-Gen. Sir James Murray, 1st Lord Glenlyon and Lady Emily Frances Percy, on 29 October 1839 at Blair Drummond, Perthshire, Scotland.1 She died on 18 May 1897 at age 82 at Dunkeld, Perthshire, Scotland.1 She was buried on 22 May 1897 at Blair Atholl, Perthshire, Scotland.1
+Anne Home-Drummond was born on 17 June 1814 at Edinburgh, Midlothian, ScotlandG.1 She was the daughter of Henry Home-Drummond, 7th of Blair Drummond and Christian Moray, 18th of Abercairney.1 She married George Augustus Frederick John Murray, 6th Duke of Atholl, son of Lt.-Gen. James Murray, 1st Baron Glenlyon and Lady Emily Frances Percy, on 29 October 1839 at Blair Drummond, Perthshire, ScotlandG.1 She died on 18 May 1897 at age 82 at Dunkeld, Perthshire, ScotlandG.1 She was buried on 22 May 1897 at Blair Atholl, Perthshire, ScotlandG.1

-As a result of her marriage, Anne Home-Drummond was styled as Lady Glenlyon on 29 October 1839.
 From 29 October 1839, her married name became Murray.
-As a result of her marriage, Anne Home-Drummond was styled as Duchess of Atholl on 14 September 1846.
-She held the office of Mistress of the Robes between February 1852 and December 1852.1 She held the office of a Lady of the Bedchamber between 1854 and 1897.1 She was invested as a Lady, Royal Order of Victoria and Albert (V.A.)
+After her marriage, Anne Home-Drummond was styled as Baroness Glenlyon on 29 October 1839.
+After her marriage, Anne Home-Drummond was styled as Duchess of Atholl on 14 September 1846.
+She held the office of Mistress of the Robes between February 1852 and December 1852.1 She held the office of a Lady of the Bedchamber between 1854 and 1897.1 She was appointed Lady, Royal Order of Victoria and Albert (V.A.)
 3rd class.1 She held the office of Mistress of the Robes in 1892.1

 Citations